AdobeDocs/campaign.en/help/v8/send/sms/sms-mid-sourcing.md

 # SMS in a mid-sourcing infrastructure {#sms-mid}

+>[!IMPORTANT]
+>
+>This documentation is for Adobe Campaign v8.7.2 and later.
+For older versions, please read the [Campaign Classic v7 documentation](https://experienceleague.adobe.com/en/docs/campaign-classic/using/sending-messages/sending-messages-on-mobiles/sms-set-up/sms-set-up).

 Sending SMS deliveries with a mid-sourcing infrastructure requires :

-1. An SMS Operator used for the SMS external account created on the Marketing server.
+1. An SMS Operator on the Mid-server.
 [Learn how to create it here](#sms-operator-mid)
-1. An SMS external account on the Marketing server, specifying the Channel and Mid-sourcing Delivery mode.[Learn how to create it here](#sms-operator-mid)
+1. An SMS external account on the Marketing server that will use the operaor created before.
+[Learn how to create it here](#sms-external-account)
-On the **Marketing server** :
-* An external account specifying the channel and the delivery mode
-* A delivery template that references the external account to streamline the sending process.

-On the **Mid-server** :

-* An external account detailing the connector and message type.

-To send to a mobile phone with mid-servers, you need:

-An external account on the Mid-server, detailing the connector and message type.
+1. An SMPP external account on the Mid server, specifying the Channel and Mid-sourcing Delivery mode.
+[Learn how to create it here](#smpp-external-account-mid)

-A delivery template that references the external account to streamline the sending process.
+1. A delivery template that references the external account to streamline the sending process.
+[Learn how to create it here](#sms-delivery-template)

 ## Create the SMS operator on the Mid-server {#sms-operator-mid}

 First, you need to create an SMS operator on the Mid-server, that will be used by the SMS external account on the Marketing server.

->[!IMPORTANT]
->
->Each SMS connector requires a unique SMS operator

 To create you SMS operator, follow the steps below :